The ‘Mean Girls’ Musical Will Be Adapted Into A Movie, Tina Fey Will Return To Pen The Script

-The Broady musical adaptation of Mean Girls is officially making its way to the big screen.
+The Broadway musical adaptation of Mean Girls is officially making its way to the big screen.
 Tina Fey, who wrote the film and the musical book, will return to write the feature script, shares The Hollywood Reporter.

 Mean Girls was a huge hit when it debuted in 2004.
 It boasts a fantastic cast of actors who have gone on to become huge stars, like Rachel McAdams, Amanda Seyfried, and Lizzy Caplan.
 The movie is also considered one of Lindsay Lohan‘s best films.